Watch our Videos

-If you want to have Terms and Conditions for a package you type that info in here.
-If it is left blank, it will not prompt the customer to agree to the terms and conditions, but if you do put something in this box, then there will be a check box they have to click that states they agree to your terms and conditions.
+If you want to have Terms and Conditions for a package, you type that info in here.
+If it is left blank, it will not prompt the customer to agree to the terms and conditions.
+If you do put something in this box, there will be a check box they have to click that states they agree to your terms and conditions.

-There is an over all email blurb you can set in your email settings, and you can determine if you want that to be at the top or the bottom of the confirmation email the customer gets.
+There is an overall email blurb you can set in your email settings, and you can determine if you want that to be at the top or the bottom of the confirmation email the customer receives.
 This Confirmation Email Blurb is package specific so you can add to the general email blurb.
-For example, maybe you have an over all email blurb that says, “You can order Pizza from Uncle Bob’s Pizza across the street” and that goes on every email.
+For example, maybe you have an overall email blurb that says, “You can order pizza from Uncle Bob’s Pizza across the street” and that goes on every email.

-Maybe you have a nerf package, then you can add a package specific email blurb such as: “Feel free to bring your own Nerf Gun to this party!”
-Then maybe you have a Tournament Paintball Package and want to add: “Teams must be ready at 9am, and late show teams will be scratched from the rotation.”
+Let’s say you have a Nerf package, you can add a package specific email blurb such as: “Feel free to bring your own Nerf Gun to this party!”
+Maybe you have a Tournament Paintball Package and want to add: “Teams must be ready at 9 am, and late show teams will be scratched from the rotation.”

 This is exactly the same as the Confirmation Email Blurb, except it will be in the Reminder Email that goes out 3 days (or whatever you set in registration settings) before the event.
 You may want to edit it with something like, Your Event is Coming Soon!

-By default a package is visible.
+By default, a package is visible.
 That means if the parameters match up, it will display to the customer.
-If however you want a package to not show up, you can uncheck this box.
+However, if you want a package to not show up, you can uncheck this box.
 Reasons for doing that might be a special “By Invitation Only” package, and you are going to send an email to the customers with a direct link to the package.